 The adults were pretty excited too.
 While the bus looks fun and cheerful on the outside, the inside is full of comfort and thoughtful choices for a restful stay.
 The attention to detail and hand crafted elements make the interior both beautiful and functional.

 All units at Lost Hill Lake include electricity and air conditioning.
 The Blue Sky Bus also features a small fridge, couch, and and an eating area.
 We had limited cell service inside the bus, but did have signal around the rest of the property.
 There is no wi-fi so this a time to stay unplugged and offline.

 The kids were thrilled about having bunk beds to rest their heads while a queen bed is located in the very back.
+Linens are provided, however you do need to bring your own blankets and towels.
 There are no rails on the upper bunk so keep that in mind if you have a young and wild sleeper.

 Summer in St. Louis can be brutal but the air conditioning worked amazing in the bus despite the 90+ degree temps.
 There are two air units plus a fan available.

 If you have kids, there is where you can expect to find them every second they are inside.
 How fun is it to pretend you are driving a bus?